scryptedapp/btop-camera/README.md

 ## Advanced usage: Hardware-accelerated encoding

-By default, this plugin requests that the Rebroadcast plugin use the FFmpeg arguments `-c:v libx264 -preset -ultrafast -bf 0 -r 15 -g 60` for encoding H264 video from the virtual X11 display.
+By default, this plugin requests that the Rebroadcast plugin use the FFmpeg arguments `-c:v libx264 -preset -ultrafast -bf 0 -r 15 -g 60` for encoding H264 video from the virtual X11 display (`libopenh264` is used on Windows instead of `libx264`).
 To enable hardware acceleration, copy the above into the "FFmpeg Output Prefix" settings for the stream, replacing `libx264` with the hardware-accelerated encoder for your platform.
 Note that for Windows, the encoder must be one supported within Cygwin.